xzhangfordham/CISTutorials/submitToAutograder.md

 <img src="/docs/assets/CISWork64.png" alt="Assignment information" width="600">

 Additional submissions may be given to you by your instructor in the form of “Bonus Submission” or “Late Day” tokens.
 A Late Day token extends the submission deadline by 24 hours and a Bonus Submission token allows for an extra submission beyond the limit.
-In the above screenshot, you can also see that I have 3 Late Day tokens available for the course.
+In the above screenshot, you can also see that we have 3 Late Day tokens available for the course.

 **Note:** Most likely your professor provides you a URL to this project’s submission page (an example is shown below).
 In this case, you skip 2-6 by  simply typing in the URL to the browser or clicking on the link provided.
 You will be prompted to sign in if you haven’t done so already.